Illegal immigration to India: Foreigners

 Persons in India without either a valid Indian citizenship or a visa are considered by the central government as illegal and unlawful immigrants.
-Illegal immigrants are subject to The Foreigners Act, 1946 which defines a foreigner as a person who is not a citizen of India.
+Illegal immigrants are subject to the Immigration and Foreigners Act, 2025 which defines a foreigner as a person who is not a citizen of India under Section 2(f).
 According to Foreigners (Amendment) Order, 2015 persons belonging to minority communities in Bangladesh and Pakistan, namely, Hindus, Sikhs, Buddhists, Jains, Parsis and Christians who were compelled to seek shelter in India due to religious persecution or fear of religious persecution and entered into India on or before 31 December 2014 with or without valid documents including passport or other travel document are granted exemption from the application of provisions of the Foreigners Act, 1946.

 Where the nationality of a person is not evident, the onus of proving whether a person is a foreigner or not shall lie upon such person.
 Furthermore, anyone who believes that a foreigner has entered India, or the owners and managers of the property where such a foreigner resides illegally in India must inform the nearest police station within 24 hours of their presence becoming known.
 The Foreigners Act empowers the Indian administration to detain a person until they are deported back to their country.